keithmcnulty/wikifacts/README.md

 cowsay::say(wiki_randomfact())
 #>
 #>  --------------
-#> Here's some news from 14 December 2019.
-In a non-binding referendum, Bougainville votes for independence from Papua New Guinea.
+#> Here's some news from 02 November 2017.
+In New York City, a ramming attack (vehicle pictured) kills eight people and injures at least eleven others.
 (Courtesy of Wikipedia)
 #>  --------------
 #>     \
 #>       \